devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 The installer will:

-- Check for a Debian-based system.
+- Check for a supported distribution (Debian, RHEL, Arch).
 - Update package lists.
-- Install/verify Node.js (v18.x), npm, PM2, Nginx, and Certbot.
+- Install/verify Node.js (v18.x), npm, PM2, Nginx, Certbot, and other essential tools.
-- Configure PM2 to start on boot.
+- Configure PM2 to start on boot (using `systemd`).
+- **WSL2 Note:** If running on WSL2 without `systemd` enabled, the script will prompt to help configure it in `/etc/wsl.conf`.
+This requires a WSL shutdown and restart.
 - Download `pb-manager.js` to `/opt/pb-manager/`.
 - Install Node.js dependencies for `pb-manager` in `/opt/pb-manager/`.
 - Create a symlink `pb-manager` at `/usr/local/bin/pb-manager`.
-- Attempt to configure UFW for Nginx traffic.
+- Attempt to configure `ufw` or `firewalld` for Nginx traffic (HTTP/HTTPS).
+- Optionally run `pb-manager setup` to download PocketBase binaries.

 ### Manual Installation

+1.  **Ensure all prerequisites listed above are installed manually.**
-1.  **Create a directory for the script (e.g., in your home directory or `/opt` for system-wide):**
+2.  **Create a directory for the script:**
     ```bash
-    sudo mkdir -p /opt/pb-manager # Or a path like ~/pocketbase-manager
+    sudo mkdir -p /opt/pb-manager
     cd /opt/pb-manager
     ```
-2.  **Download the `pb-manager.js` script** into this directory from the repository.
+3.  **Download the `pb-manager.js` script:**
     ```bash
     sudo curl -fsSL https://raw.githubusercontent.com/devAlphaSystem/Alpha-System-PBManager/main/pb-manager.js -o pb-manager.js
     ```
-3.  **Initialize npm and install dependencies:**
+4.  **Initialize npm and install dependencies:**
     ```bash
     sudo npm init -y
     sudo npm install commander inquirer@8.2.4 fs-extra axios chalk@4.1.2 unzipper shelljs blessed blessed-contrib cli-table3 pretty-bytes@5.6.0
     ```
-4.  **Make the script executable:**
+5.  **Make the script executable:**
     ```bash
     sudo chmod +x pb-manager.js
     ```
-5.  **(Optional but Recommended) Create a symlink for global access:**
+6.  **(Recommended) Create a symlink for global access:**
     ```bash
     sudo ln -sfn /opt/pb-manager/pb-manager.js /usr/local/bin/pb-manager
     ```
-    (Adjust the source path if you installed it elsewhere).

 ## Configuration Directory

-`pb-manager` stores all its configuration files, the PocketBase binary, instance data, and logs within the `~/.pb-manager/` directory (relative to the home directory of the user running the script, typically root if using `sudo`).
+`pb-manager` stores all its configuration files, the PocketBase binary, instance data, and logs within the `~/.pb-manager/` directory (relative to the home directory of the user running the script, typically `/root/.pb-manager` when using `sudo`).

 - `~/.pb-manager/cli-config.json`: Global settings for the `pb-manager` tool (default Certbot email, default PB version, logging preference).
 - `~/.pb-manager/instances.json`: Configuration for each managed PocketBase instance.